Suicide after abortion

 4. Mean annual rate for all women 11.3

 This comprehensive study, which examined the records of almost 600,000 women, discovered a suicide rate among women who aborted nearly six times greater than among women who gave birth to their babies and three times higher than the general suicide rate.
 They concluded that "childbearing prevents suicide" and that the increased risk of suicide after an abortion may indicate the "harmful effects of abortion on mental health."
-According to the authors "rather than being a relief, an abortion may be additional proof of their worthlessness and might contribute to suicidality and to the decision to commit suicide."
+According to the authors

 This prestigious study also claims that only 11% of the suicides following pregnancy had this connection stated in the death certificate.
 They conclude that there is a substantial under-reporting of suicide as an outcome of pregnancy, especially following abortion.